happynear/caffe-windows/README.md

 ======
 Similar with Matlab, just change the python include and library path defined in the settings and compile.

+Most of the libraries listed in `./python/requirements.txt` can be installed by `pip install`.
+However, some of them cannot be installed so easily.

+For protobuf, you may download the codes from https://github.com/google/protobuf.
+Copy `caffe-windows-root/src/caffe/proto/protoc.exe` to `protobuf-root/src`.
+Then run `python setup.py install` in `protobuf-root/python`.

+For leveldb, I have created a repository https://github.com/happynear/py-leveldb-windows , please follow the instruction in ReadMe.md to install.

 MNIST example
 ======
 Please download the mnist leveldb database from http://pan.baidu.com/s/1mgl9ndu and extract it to `./examples/mnist`.
 Then double click `./run_mnist.bat` to run the MNIST demo.